The Power of Caregiving in the Palm of Your Hand

 For example, rather than remembering to wear a lanyard that summons help (à la the “I’ve fallen and I can’t get up!” ads), untethered seniors can go about their business, knowing a motion sensor that hasn’t detected movement over a certain period of time will alert their caregiver that they may need immediate assistance.

 Beyond safety, smart home technology can be used to help ensure a loved one's comfort.
-For instance, thermostats can be programmed and controlled to make sure the air conditioning and heat are being kept at preferred levels.
+For instance, thermostats can be programed and controlled to make sure the air conditioning and heat are being kept at preferred levels.

 Smart technology can also prevent an elderly parent from stumbling around in the dark, which not only makes things easier, but helps prevent one of the most common causes of hospitalizations among older adults: falls.